aptos-foundation/AIPs/aips/wallet-standard.md

 ## Summary

-A Wallet Standard is an interface a wallet implements.
+The Wallet standard defines a universal API for wallet and application interactions.
 This AIP introduces a new wallet standard for the Aptos ecosystem.

 ## Motivation

 Most web wallets today come in the form of browser extensions.
-These extensions interact with dApps by injecting code into every website the user visits.
-There are several issues with the way injection works today.
+These extensions interact with dApps by injecting themselves to the global window object and exepct a dapp to detect them by reading the window object.
+There are several issues with the way it works today.

-1. Wallets inject themselves to the global window object and exepct a dapp to detect them by reading the window object.
-This method requires the dapp to be made aware of how they can find these objects and must choose to support a limited number of wallets that may not be relevant to the user.
-In addition, this method creates a race condition risk in the case the dapp loads before a wallet.
+1. This method requires the dapp to be made aware of how they can find these objects and must choose to support a limited number of wallets that may not be relevant to the user.
+2. For a dapp to detect the wallets, it needs to run an endless process that keeps scanning the window object to detect wallets that have been injected before and after the dapp has been loaded.
+3. Relying solely on a dapp detecting process logic can create a race condition risk in the case the dapp loads before a wallet and the dapp is not aware of the new wallets.

+In addition, there are some problems with how the standard is implemented in the Aptos ecosystem these days.

-2. The standard is deeply integrated within the Aptos wallet adapter, and any change can cause breaking changes for dApps and wallets, creating endless maintenance work by requiring a dApp or wallet to implement these changes.
+1. The standard is deeply integrated within the Aptos wallet adapter, and any change can cause breaking changes for dApps and wallets, creating endless maintenance work by requiring a dApp or wallet to implement these changes.
-3. Since each dApp needs to install and maintain a wallet plugin dependency, it is exposed to a potential supply chain attack.
+2. Since each dApp needs to install and maintain a wallet plugin dependency, it is exposed to a potential supply chain attack.
-4. The standard supports only the legacy TS SDK input, types, and logic.
+3. The standard supports only the legacy TS SDK input, types, and logic.
 That means that it doesn't enjoy the features and enhancements of the new TS SDK.
 In addition, the legacy TS SDK does not receive any more support or new features.
-Moreover, the standard uses the `any` type, which is less than optimal; we should use a strong typing mechanism.

-In this proposal, we suggest bringing a new way of communication, events listener/dispatcher based, between a wallet and a dapp to Aptos that eliminates all the above issues.
+In this proposal, we suggest bringing a generalized event-based model communication between a wallet and a dapp to Aptos that eliminates all the above issues.

 ## Impact